BlackLine (BL)

 The demand for easy to use, integrated cloud based finance software that integrates tax and accounting operations continues to rise in tandem with the difficulty workers find trying to use existing accounting tools like spreadsheets given the growing volume of finance data littered across a multitude of enterprise applications.
 A related demand driver is the secular increase of e-commerce and rising adoption of modern point of sales and payments platforms which easily integrate with backend financial software.

-A company’s long-term sales performance can indicate its overall quality.
+A company’s long-term performance is an indicator of its overall quality.
 Any business can have short-term success, but a top-tier one grows for years.
-Over the last three years, BlackLine grew its sales at a 14% compounded annual growth rate.
-Although this growth is acceptable on an absolute basis, it fell short of our standards for the software sector, which enjoys a number of secular tailwinds.
+Over the last five years, BlackLine grew its sales at a 15.3% compounded annual growth rate.
+Although this growth is acceptable on an absolute basis, it fell slightly short of our standards for the software sector, which enjoys a number of secular tailwinds.

-Looking further ahead, sell-side analysts expect revenue to grow 7.4% over the next 12 months, a deceleration versus the last three years.
-This projection doesn't excite us and suggests its products and services will face some demand challenges.
+Looking further ahead, sell-side analysts expect revenue to grow 8.6% over the next 12 months, similar to its two-year rate.
+This projection doesn't excite us and implies its newer products and services will not catalyze better top-line performance yet.

-BlackLine’s ARR came in at $656 million in Q1, and over the last four quarters, its growth was underwhelming as it averaged 8.6% year-on-year increases.
-This performance mirrored its total sales and suggests that increasing competition is causing challenges in securing longer-term commitments.
+BlackLine’s billings came in at $161.7 million in Q3, and over the last four quarters, its growth was underwhelming as it averaged 7.2% year-on-year increases.
+This performance mirrored its total sales and suggests that increasing competition is causing challenges in acquiring/retaining customers.

 7. Customer Base